Saint Stephen’s Weekly Prayers for the week of March 19, 2023

 Good Morning, Saint Stephen’s Church,

-Anglican Cycle of Prayer: The Church in the Province of the West Indies
+Anglican Cycle of Prayer: The Anglican Church of Southern Africa

 Our Leaders: Joseph Biden, President of the United States; Kathy Hochul, Governor of New York State; Gary McCarthy, Mayor of Schenectady